 $ java -jar target/digger-1.2.0.jar

 If you already have Digger installed, just put the generated jar file in the same folder of the existing installation and remove the old jar.
 Execute the new jar from that point on.

-You can also get all subsequent changes whenever they are available by merging the remote master branch into the local master branch:
+You can also get all subsequent changes whenever they are available by merging the remote main branch into the local main branch:

 Then you can package and run it:

 Sometime, we spend so much time documenting database schemes that we want Digger to be constantly available.
 We also want it to restart with the operating system in case it needs to boot.
 Digger can be configured to start as a local service to address these cases.
 This facility to run applications as a service is available in most operating systems.

 On Linux, a service for Digger is configured by creating a new service file

 [Unit] Description = Digger - Database Schema Documentation Tool [Service] Type=simple WorkingDirectory=/opt/digger User=digger Group=digger StandardOutput=syslog+console StandardError=syslog+console ExecStart=/usr/bin/java -jar /opt/digger/digger-standalone.jar [Install] WantedBy=multi-user.target

 $ sudo systemctl daemon-reload $ sudo systemctl enable digger.service

 1.3.2.
 A Windows Service